 Using a protein calculator for older adults is an easy way to figure out how much protein is enough on a daily basis.
 Eating enough grams of protein daily for good nutrition is important throughout our lifespan, but even more so for older adults at greater risk for chronic disease and reduced muscle mass and strength.
 Protein provides the building blocks that our bodies need to build new cells and repair damaged ones.
+Having enough protein may reduce hunger, reduce the risk of falls and give better energy to older adults.
 Figuring out how much protein is enough is tricky, that’s why a protein calculator for older adults may be helpful.

 Protein is a key ingredient to reducing the risk of osteoporosis by helping to maintain bone density and muscle strength, along with fueling mental clarity.
 Older adults often eat too little protein, especially adults 71 years or older according to the U.S. Office of Disease Prevention and Health Promotion.

 But how much protein is enough?
 A simple protein calculator for older adults and younger people takes into account several factors to find the right number for each individual.